+On page 15 of the report, the variables are broken down into the factors colleges consider and categorize them into importance levels of considerable, moderate, limited, and no importance.
 For high schoolers, this information can be a helpful guide to understand what colleges are looking for in applicants.
-They can then focus their time and energy on the areas that will not only get them into the university of their choice, but also will get them the most scholarship dollars.
+They can then focus their time and energy on the areas that will get them into the university of their choice and get them the most scholarship dollars.

-We've also listed out two factors that many students and parents weigh heavily, but colleges often do not: Class Rank and Subject Test Scores (like AP or IB tests).
+We've also listed two factors that many students and parents weigh heavily, but colleges often do not: Class Rank and Subject Test Scores (like AP or IB tests).

 Colleges also consider some other admissions factors better to reflect the personal characteristics and passions of students.
 This gives insight into an applicant and their academic performance, and many of these factors are moderately crucial to universities, including essays, teacher recommendations, and participation in extracurricular activities.